Single-cell transcriptomics: Quantitative PCR (qPCR)

-Single-cell RNA-seq
+Single-cell RNA-seq (scRNA-Seq)

-The Single-cell RNA-seq technique converts a population of RNAs to a library of cDNA fragments.
+The single-cell RNA-seq technique converts a population of RNAs to a library of cDNA fragments that can be sequenced.
+In droplet-based technologies such as 10x Genomics Chromium, single cells are isolated in droplets together with beads coated with barcoded oligonucleotides.
+Both cells and beads are supplied in limited amounts such that co-occupancy with multiple cells and beads is a very rare event.
+Cells are lysed within the droplets, and RNAs are reverse transcribed using the barcoded oligo-dT oligonucleotides as primers.
+After reverse transcription, the emulsion is broken, releasing the barcoded cDNA from all the droplets into a single solution.
+This pooled cDNA is then prepared for sequencing via the addition of sequencing adapters and PCR amplification.

 These fragments are sequenced by high-throughput next generation sequencing techniques and the reads are mapped back to the reference genome, providing a count of the number of reads associated with each gene.
+Transcripts from a particular cell are identified by each cell's unique barcode.

-Normalisation of RNA-seq data accounts for cell to cell variation in the efficiencies of the cDNA library formation and sequencing.
-One method relies on the use of extrinsic RNA spike-ins (RNA sequences of known sequence and quantity) that are added in equal quantities to each cell lysate and used to normalise read count by the number of reads mapped to spike-in mRNA.
+Normalization of RNA-Seq data accounts for cell to cell variation in the efficiencies of the cDNA library formation and sequencing.
+One method relies on the use of extrinsic RNA spike-ins that are added in equal quantities to each cell lysate and used to normalize read count by the number of reads mapped to spike-in mRNA.
 Another control uses unique molecular identifiers (UMIs)-short DNA sequences (6–10nt) that are added to each cDNA before amplification and act as a bar code for each cDNA molecule.
-Normalisation is achieved by using the count number of unique UMIs associated with each gene to account for differences in amplification efficiency.
+Normalization is achieved by using the count number of unique UMIs associated with each gene to account for differences in amplification efficiency.

-A combination of both spike-ins, UMIs and other approaches have been combined for more accurate normalisation.
+A combination of both spike-ins, UMIs and other approaches have been combined to help identify artifacts during library preparation and for more accurate normalization.